AIO Studios Announce Premiere Of AI-Driven Biopic, 'Putin,' Directed By Patryk Vega

-(MENAFN- Pressat) AIO Studios have announced September 26, 2024, as the premiere date for Putin, the latest film from celebrated Polish director Patryk Vega.
+(MENAFN- Media OutReach Newswire) WARSAW, POLAND - Newsaktuell - 23 April 2024 - AIO Studios have announced September 26, 2024, as the premiere date for Putin, the latest film from celebrated Polish director Patryk Vega.
 The film, which features an AI-rendered Vladimir Putin, will debut simultaneously in 35 countries, including major markets like the USA and India, reaching a potential audience of over three billion.

+AIO Studios announce premiere of AI-driven biopic, 'Putin,' directed by Patryk Vega.
+AIO Studios - Images from an AI-generated production

 The recently released 2.5-minute trailer promises a detailed analysis of the Russian leader's life and psyche over 60 years, rendered in ultra-realistic detail through advanced AI technology.
 Viewers will be able to get up close and personal with the Kremlin leader's story, touching on some of the most intimate moments of his life.